With summer coming to an end in Pocatello, now is an ideal time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s moldy, you can clean it by flowing diluted bleach through the tube to clean the line.
-Or you can buy a new tube.
+Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s dirty, you can sanitize it by flowing thinned bleach through the tube to flush the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Vogts Heating & Air can make your system more efficient and help it last longer.
-We also have handy service agreements, so you won’t forget to book your routine service!
+We also provide practical service agreements, so you won’t forget to book your regular service!